bharat-1809/hashing_methods_dart/README.md

         - sha512/224 --> 0.55 ms
         - sha512/256 --> 0.548 ms

-After seeing the observations we can say that `md5` hashing method is the fastest in case of Dart
+After seeing the observations we can say that `adler32` hashing method is the fastest, however its [collision rate](https://rsaxvc.net/blog/2016/2/7/Graphical_Analysis_of_Collision_Rates_of_Various_CRCs.html) is much higher than `crc32`.

+So for generating non-cryptographic hashes `crc32` algorithm would be an ideal choice.